yo8ssv/SmartESC_STM32_v3/README.md

 Fork of EBiCS firmware for Lishui devices.
 Ported to Xaiomi M365 controller.
 Use JST PA series 2mm pitch for the connectors. (need to be confirmed)

-This branch works with the original M365 dashboard
+This branch works with the original M365 dashboard with BLE Ver 122

 How to use:
 Method 1 (github account needed):